Today, we are deep diving into the internet marketing strategies.

 - You give up the ability to control the fees that you pay.
 Want to change the wholesale providers to help decrease operating expenses?
 Not an option.

-You see the danger here?
+Do you see the danger here?
 Basically, you are risking losing control over the three major activities that can increase your revenue or your profits.

 Want control?
 Build a site that is yours.